 Types of Trout You’ll Find in Waters Around British Columbia

-With so many species of fish to fish for in BC waters, there is something to catch at practically anytime of year.
+With so many species of fish to fish for in BC waters, whether you’re sport fishing or deep sea fishing, there is something to catch at practically anytime of year.
 In addition to pacific salmon, another extremely popular fish that draws anglers to our region is trout.
 You’ll find this post on the different types of trout helpful if you’re planning a trip to the Pacific Northwest, or if you are a local who just wants to freshen up on your familiarity of the main types of trout in British Columbia.

 What Makes a Trout a Trout?